-Marine Mammal Projects Not Carried Forward From Step 3 to Reasonable Range of Alternatives Project ID Individual/Organization Project Cost Rationale for Not Carrying Forward Assessment of Injury to Bay, Sound, and Estuary Dolphin Stocks in Alabama to Support Restoration and Recovery 248 Ruth Carmichael/USGS \$2,600,000 Direct health assessment on live animals is premature prior to completion of additional research of the type as is contemplated in projects proposed for the reasonable range of alternatives.
-Reduce Injury and Mortality of Bottlenose Dolphins from Hook-and- Line Fishing Gear AL-5 NOAA \$400,000 Key project components will be merged with No. AL-4, which is being carried forward to the reasonable range of alternatives.
-Reduce Harmful and Lethal Impacts to Dolphins from Illegal Feeding Activities AL-6 NOAA \$350,000-500,000 Key project components will be merged with No. AL-4, which is being carried forward to the reasonable range of alternatives.
-Reduce Harmful and Lethal Impacts to Dolphins from Illegal Harassment Activities from Vessel-Based Ecotourism Activities AL-7 NOAA \$300,000-\$500,000 Key project components will be merged with No. AL-4, which is being carried forward to the reasonable range of alternatives.
-Reduce Marine Mammal Takes By Enhancing State Enforcement of the MMPA AL-8 NOAA \$200,000-\$500,000 Key project components will be merged with No. AL-4, which is being carried forward to the reasonable range of alternatives.
+Marine Mammal Projects Not Carried Forward From Step 3 to Reasonable Range of Alternatives Project ID Individual/Organization Project Cost Rationale for N Assessment of Injury to Bay, Sound, and Estuary Dolphin Stocks in Alabama to Support Restoration and Recovery 248 Ruth Carmichael/USGS \$2,600,000 Direct health assessment on live animals is prer the type as is contemplated in projects propose Reduce Injury and Mortality of Bottlenose Dolphins from Hook-and- Line Fishing Gear AL-5 NOAA \$400,000 Key project components will be merged with No reasonable range of alternatives.
+Reduce Harmful and Lethal Impacts to Dolphins from Illegal Feeding Activities AL-6 NOAA \$350,000-500,000 Key project components will be merged with Norreasonable range of alternatives.
+Reduce Harmful and Lethal Impacts to Dolphins from Illegal Harassment Activities from Vessel-Based Ecotourism Activities AL-7 NOAA \$300,000-\$500,000 Key project components will be merged with No reasonable range of alternatives.
+Reduce Marine Mammal Takes By Enhancing State Enforcement of the MMPA AL-8 NOAA \$200,000-\$500,000 Key project components will be merged with No reasonable range of alternatives.